 - Medical bills: Whether you need an ambulance ride to a hospital, a life-saving surgery, or years of physical therapy– medical bills can add up quickly.
-Why should you be responsible for these bills when someone else’s negligence caused your injuries?
-A personal injury lawyer can help you seek compensation for those bills, as well as any future medical expenses associated with your injury.
+Why should you be responsible for these bills?
+A personal injury lawyer can help you seek compensation, as well as any future medical expenses associated with your injury.

-- Lost income: If you’re hospitalized after your accident, there’s a good chance you’ll miss work while you recuperate.
-That lost income should not be written off.
-Seek the paychecks you missed out on.
+- Lost income: Seek the paychecks you missed out on.
 Accidents can put people out of work for months or permanently, so the loss of earnings should also be included in your settlement.

 - Wrongful death: If your loved one was killed because of someone else’s negligence, you’re probably grief-stricken and wondering how you’ll shoulder medical bills, funeral costs – not to mention the loss of future income for your family.
 Of course, the emotional loss cannot be understated either.
-The loss of companionship and affection is irreplaceable.
-The Virginia wrongful death statute allows certain family members to bring a claim for the losses they have suffered from the death of a loved one.
+The Norfolk, Virginia wrongful death statute allows certain family members to bring a claim for the losses they have suffered from the death of a loved one.